Layered Insights into Digestion and Healing

 At a party, I once shared this inside-outside case with a couple of research scientists.
 Really, I’m embarrassed that I privileged them with the story, because they nonchalantly called the result of my treatment a “placebo effect.”
 They blew it off.
 Now, please understand, the fact of placebo effects does not bother me at all.
 They are a natural part of Medicine, and I know a great deal about them, actually a great deal more than those scientists do.
 Their use of “placebo effects,” similar to how many professionals use “psychosomatic,” was as a dismissive catch-all – sort of like a kitchen junk drawer.
 If a treatment result cannot be easily explained, well then it must be a placebo effect.
 If a condition does not show up on a lab result or imaging, then let’s dismiss it as psychosomatic and be done with it (at least on our end, thinks the doctor) and put it into the junk drawer.

 Both placebo effects and psychosomatic illnesses are descriptors of real phenomena.
 I won’t be dismissive of them as concepts.
 Their ubiquitous overuse is another story.
-The imprecision displayed by those scientists at the party is just lazy and appalling.
-One should not go around dismissing people’s experiences just because it does not fit easily into one’s cozy little universe.
+The imprecision displayed by those scientists at the party is just intellectually careless.
+One should not go around dismissing people’s experiences just because it does not fit easily into a worldview that protects itself from disruption.
 You see, this patient – let’s call him “Alex” – had already taken his diarrhea problem to a primary care, a psychiatrist, and a psychotherapist.
 It had persisted for a year, while they tried to do something about it.

 If you know anything about placebo effects, then you know it matters who gives you the placebo.
 When your doctor gives you a sugar pill, it is not the same as a stranger on the corner giving you a sugar pill, because it does not carry the same meaning.
 So, are we to assume that these esteemed professionals could not pull off a placebo effect for Alex, using prescription drugs, while someone on the fringes of medicine – a last resort practitioner like me – could?
 Nonsense.
 Alex’s cure cannot be explained as a placebo effect.
 Sure, he was polite to me, but he had no reason to respect me.
 Frankly, I was his last choice.
 This goes for all acupuncturists and TCM herbalists everywhere, who are often accused of making a living by dishing out placebos.
 At the time, I wasn’t even much older than Alex was – not exactly representing “doctor” material.